indolering/nmc2couch/README.md

 ### Setup

+1. Create a namecoin database in your CouchDB install.
+2. Run `nmc2couch.js --verify --debug` to init the database with all current domains.
+3. Couch your CouchDB install to ensure that all of the domains were copied over (there should be >100,000).
+4. Add the following cron job:

+`10	*	*	*	*	nodejs /home/ubuntu/nmc2couch/src/nmc2couch.js`

+This cron job will check the past 100 blocks every 10 minutes.
+As a new block should be found ~10 minutes, this should ensure that your database is within one or two blocks of the current blockchain length.
+100 blocks are checked in case your client was on a chain which was discarded.
+100 blocks is total overkill and can be trimmed down if you are on a very slow machine.

+### Authorization
 Namecoin and CouchDB should be run on an isolated instance with http and RPC access restricted to local network connections only.
 CouchDB should perform a one-way replication to another CouchDB install running on a local instance which itself is accessible from the outside.